Beuran69/polymer-research/README.md

 The default setup (`.env`, `config.json`) are preconfigured to try to send packets over a custom channel.

-Run the following command to go through a full E2E sweep of the project:
+Run the following command to go through a full E2E sweep of the project:with the curriculam

 ```bash
 # Usage: just do-it